 Hunter Henry graduated from Shawnee Mission West in 2004.
 During his time at West, he lettered in basketball and tennis.
 After graduating, Hunter attended Northwest Missouri State on a basketball scholarship.
 He was an All-MIAA performer three of his four years, including MVP his sophomore year.
-After completing his career at Northwest, he played one year professionally in Germany.
+After completing his career at Northwest, he played one year professionally in Germany where he was named MVP of his team.
 Hunter earned his bachelors degree in Social Science Education in 2011 from Northwest Missouri State.

 Coach Mills teaches Math and has had a great start at SMW.
 He recently married his wife, Mallorie, a KC native.
 Brian would like to thank Coach Darst, Todd McAtee, and Steve Loe for the opportunity to teach and coach the young men at SMW.